Deep Smart Contract Intent Detection: Dataset

 \section{Dataset}

 To train and evaluate \textsc{SmartIntentNN}, we compiled an extensive dataset of over 40,000 smart contracts from the Binance Smart Chain (BSC) explorer\footnote{\url{https://bscscan.com}}.
-BSC is an Ethereum-compatible blockchain, enabling smart contracts on BSC to also operate on Ethereum.
-Fig.~\ref{dataset} illustrates the data collection and preprocessing workflow.
+BSC is an Ethereum-like blockchain, enabling smart contracts on BSC to also operate on Ethereum.

-Initially, we downloaded a substantial number of open-source smart contracts from the blockchain explorer.
-Then, we merged smart contracts containing multiple files and removed redundant or noisy code snippets.
-Finally, we employed regular expressions (RegEx) to extract code snippets based on Solidity syntax elements, generating a structured smart contract code tree.
+We illustrate the data collection and preprocessing workflow in Fig.~\ref{dataset}.
+Initially, we downloaded a number of open-source smart contracts from the blockchain explorer.
+Then, we merged smart contracts that contained multiple files and cleaned redundant contracts.
+Finally, we employed regular expressions (RegEx) to extract code snippets based on Solidity syntax keywords, generating a structured smart contract code tree.